richmondu/libfaceid/README.md

 ### Introduction:

 <p>

-Facial Recognition is a multi-step pipeline.
-At a minimum, a simple real-time facial recognition system is composed of the following steps:
+A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.
+At a minimum, a simple real-time facial recognition system is composed of the following pipeline:

 0. Face Enrollment.
 Registering faces to a database which includes pre-computing the face embeddings.
 1. Face Capture.
 Reading a frame image from a camera source.